-When creating a new tabular model project in SQL Server Data Tools (SSDT), you can specify the compatibility level on the Tabular model designer dialog.
+When creating a new tabular model project in Visual Studio, you can specify the compatibility level on the Tabular model designer dialog.

 If you select the Do not show this message again option, all subsequent projects will use the compatibility level you specified as the default.
 You can change the default compatibility level in SSDT in Tools > Options.

 To upgrade a tabular model project in SSDT, set the Compatibility Level property in the model Properties window.
 Keep in-mind, upgrading the compatibility level is irreversible.